timescale/docs.timescale.com-content/tutorials/clustering.md

 writes and queries to multiple data nodes.
 For more information on the actual underlying architecture, you can view our [architecture][architecture] section.

-In this tutorial, we will show how you can create a distributed hypertable within a distributed database.
-We will set up the distributed database with one primary access node and two data nodes across three distinct TimescaleDB instances.
+This tutorial will walk you through setting up a three-node distributed database and creating a distributed hypertable.
+You will learn how to enable password authentication and add new roles to your distributed database.

+## Setting up

 It is assumed before starting this tutorial you will have three networked machines set up with:
 - TimescaleDB version 2.0 (beta) or greater